arazd/ProgressivePrompts/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A folder called ```ProgressivePrompts``` with all the codebase should appear.

 2) **Install the required packages**

-Make sure that you have Anaconda installed.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Make sure that you have Anaconda installed.
 If not - follow this [miniconda installation](https://docs.conda.io/en/latest/miniconda.html).

-To run Progressive Prompts code on GPU, make sure that you have a CUDA capable GPU and the [drivers](https://www.nvidia.com/download/index.aspx?lang=en-us) for your GPU are up to date.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To run Progressive Prompts code on GPU, make sure that you have a CUDA capable GPU and the [drivers](https://www.nvidia.com/download/index.aspx?lang=en-us) for your GPU are up to date.
 In our implementation, we used and CUDA 11.0.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You can re-create our conda enviroment from ```environment.yaml``` file: